narottamaswal/narottamaswal/README.md

-#### hi, i'm Narottam, an aspiring full stack web developer, freelancer and beginner competetive programmer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+#### Hi, I'm Narottam, an aspiring full stack web developer, freelancer and beginner competetive programmer from india.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 - 🤠 My Portfolio - https://narottamaswal.herokuapp.com/
 - </> LeetCode - https://leetcode.com/narottam12/